 The University of Nevada, Reno is accredited by the Northwest Commission on Colleges and Universities.
 NWCCU is an independent, non-profit membership organization recognized by the U.S. Department of Education as the regional authority on educational quality and institutional effectiveness of higher education institutions in the seven-state Northwest region of Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.

-The university is required to examine its mission, goals, operations, and achievements as these relate to the five standards of NWCCU.
-The schedule for examination is as follows:
+Over a seven-year cycle, the university is required to examine its mission, goals, operations, and achievements as these relate to the five standards of the NWCCU.
+The schedule for review is as follows:

 - Year One: Standard One (Mission, Core Themes, and Expectations)

 - Mid-Cycle (Year Three): Standard Two (Resources and Capacity)